-vehicle stock and to their driving behavior (e.g. Dahl (1979)).
-More recently, Wei (2009) casts the vehicle purchasing decision in a general equilibrium framework, in which households invest in transportation capital with a particular level of fuel efficiency and then combine it with gasoline to produce the good that ultimately enters their utility functions-personal vehicle travel.
+A rather large literature has developed-much of it in the late 1970s-to analyze how households respond to changes in gasoline prices by making adjustments to their vehicle stock and to their driving behavior (e.g., Dahl 1979).
+More recently, Wei (2009) casts the vehicle-purchasing decision in a general equilibrium framework, in which households invest in transportation capital with a particular level of fuel efficiency and then combine it with gasoline to produce the good that ultimately enters their utility functions-personal vehicle travel.
 Because consumers are forward looking, changes in gasoline prices lead to dynamic effects on the vehicle stock and average fuel efficiency.

-Following a gasoline price shock, households respond in the short run mostly by reducing travel, though estimates from the literature suggest the response in the short run is quite low (e.g. Hughes, Knittel and Sperling (2006)).
+After a gasoline price shock, households respond in the short run mostly by reducing travel, although estimates from the literature suggest the response in the short run is quite low (e.g., Hughes, Knittel, and Sperling 2006).
 Over long horizons, households adjust their vehicle technology and reduce further their consumption of gasoline.
-Using her DSGE model calibrated to US fuel and vehicle consumption data, Wei (2009) finds that vehicle purchases and total miles traveled decline after a permanent shock to gasoline prices, though the equilibrium fuel efficiency of new vehicles increases.
+Using her DSGE model calibrated to U.S. fuel and vehicle consumption data, Wei (2009) finds that vehicle purchases and total miles traveled decline after a permanent shock to gasoline prices, although the equilibrium fuel efficiency of new vehicles increases.

 These theories suggest that permanent increases in gasoline prices lead households to reduce vehicle travel in the short run and then to replace their vehicle stock in the long run.
-In the very-long run, gasoline prices can also impact where households choose to live and work.
+In the very long run, gasoline prices can also affect where households choose to live and work.

 To see the effects of these decisions on vehicle travel over the past 40 years, figure 6 plots total vehicle miles traveled per household in the United States between 1970 and 2009.
-Two features in the figure are noteworthy: First, households nowadays consume a significantly larger amount of travel than they did in the early 1970s: The average household drove approximately 1,500 miles per month in 1970, and that figure has increased 50 percent, to almost 2,200 miles per month in the period 2000-2007.
-Second, households do cut back on travel when gasoline prices increase, though part of the decline in travel likely also reflects the deterioration in the broader economy that also occurs at these times.
+Two features in the figure are noteworthy.
+First, households nowadays consume a significantly larger amount of travel than they did in the early 1970s: the average household drove approximately 1,500 miles per month in 1970, and that figure has increased 50%, to almost 2,200 miles per month during 2000-2007.
+Second, households do cut back on travel when gasoline prices increase, although part of the decline in travel likely also reflects the deterioration in the broader economy that also occurs at these times.